-To isolate the relationship between information and choice-and its role in healthcare disparities by income-we next turn to our regression discontinuity approach.
-Our strategy is based upon a rating system provided to the public via a website called NHS choices.
+Our RD strategy is based upon a rating system provided to the public via a website called NHS choices.
 This website allowed patients to directly review GPs, dentists, hospitals, and other providers by leaving written feedback and a score of one to five stars.
-Between 2013 and the end of 2019, the website provided a summary star rating for each provider, measured as the rolling average score over the past two years, rounded to the nearest half star.
+Between 2007 and the end of 2019, the website provided a summary star rating for each provider, measured as the rolling average score over the past two years, rounded to the nearest half star.
 We refer to the rolling average as the index and the rounded value as the star rating.
 This rounding creates a series of sharp discontinuities.
-For example, a provider with an index value of 3.76 will appear with 4 stars, while a provider with an index value of 3.74 will appear with 3.5 stars.
-We compare changes in enrollment patterns for GP practices just above or below these discontinuities.
+For example, a provider with an index value of 3.76 will be given a star rating of 4 stars, while a provider with an index value of 3.74 will appear with 3.5 stars.
+Following an approach used in the previous literature, we compare demand just above or below these discontinuities (e.g., Anderson and Magruder 2012; Luca 2016).